Atlas002/CTF_WUs/AMSI_CTF_2025/OSINT/Echauffement/README.md

 ![satView](img/satView1.png)

-When then go over to [What3word](https://what3words.com/) and look for our spot.
+We then go over to [What3word](https://what3words.com/) and look for our spot.
 We need to be precise:
 - The photograph was taken on the sidewalk
 - Between the 4th and 5th lampposts from the roundabout
 - 3 trees away from the 4th lamppost.